Odeneho-Calculus/kalxjs/KALXJS-FRAMEWORK/packages/store/README.md

 > Global state management for KalxJS applications

-This package provides a Vuex-like state management solution for KalxJS applications.
+This package provides a state management solution for KalxJS applications.

 ## Installation